-Other studies have also been limited to secondary school perpetrators (McGee and DeBernardo, 2002; Verlinden, Hersen, and Thomas, 2000; Meloy, Hempel, Mohandie, Shiva, and Gray, 2001; and Leary, Kowalski, Smith, and Phillips, 2003).
-As important as it is to study adolescent school shooters, the exclusive focus on them does not address the full spectrum of the perpetrators of mass school attacks.
+DeBernardo, 2002; Verlinden, Hersen, and Thomas, 2000; Meloy, Hempel, Mohandie, Shiva, and Gray, 2001; and Leary, Kowalski, Smith, and Phillips, 2003).
+As important as it is to study adolescent school shooters, the exclusive focus on them does not address the full spectrum of the perpetrators of mass attacks on schools.

 Two works by Langman (2009a, 2009b) discussed school shooters from a psychological perspective, dividing them into three types: psychopathic, psychotic, and traumatized.
 The sample, however, was only ten perpetrators, and the studies contained no demographic or longitudinal analyses.
-Also, nine of the ten shooters were secondary school shooters, providing virtually no data specific to older perpetrators.
-A more recent work (Langman, 2015b) investigated 48 perpetrators across all levels of education as well as from five countries outside the United States.
+Also, nine of the 10 shooters were secondary school shooters, providing virtually no data specific to older perpetrators.
+A more recent work (Langman, 2015b) investigated 48 perpetrators across all levels of education, as well as from five countries outside the United States.
 Though the study contained demographic data and intergroup comparisons, there was no analysis of changes over time.
-Also, the inclusion of ten perpetrators from other countries limited the generalizability of the results for the United States.
+Also, the inclusion of 10 perpetrators from other countries limited the generalizability of the results for the United States.

-Agnich (2015) studied multiple types of school violence, including both completed and foiled attacks that occurred in 38 countries.
-Another broad-based study (Bushman, et al., 2016) explored both rampage school shootings and more common urban violence, presenting risk factors for these different types of incidents.
+Agnich (2015) studied multiple types of school violence, including both completed and foiled attacks, that occurred in 38 countries.
+Another broad-based study (Bushman, et al., 2016) explored both rampage school shootings and more common urban violence, presenting risk factors for those different types of incidents.
 Though these studies were large in scale, they either did not focus solely on the United States or specifically address multi-victim school shootings; nor did they analyze changes in perpetrators and attacks over time.

-Using the sniper attack by Charles Whitman at the University of Texas in 1966 as the starting point for modern school shootings in the United States, there are now fifty years of school shootings to be investigated.
-Though school violence takes many forms, the focus in this study is on the larger-scale attacks that often strike people as more bizarre and incomprehensible than other types of aggression that occur in educational settings, such as gang violence, intimate partner violence, and the spontaneous eruption of violence at fraternity parties or sporting events.
-The fact that perpetrators, sometimes surprisingly young, walk into a school and open fire is a particularly disturbing phenomenon.
+Using the sniper attack by Charles Whitman at the University of Texas in 1966 as the starting point for modern school shootings in the United States, there are now 50 years of school shootings to be investigated.
+Though school violence takes many forms, the focus in this study was on the larger-scale attacks that often strike people as more bizarre and incomprehensible than other types of aggression that occur in educational settings, such as gang violence, intimate partner violence, and the spontaneous eruption of violence at fraternity parties or sporting events.
+The fact that perpetrators, sometimes surprisingly young, walk into schools and open fire is a particularly disturbing phenomenon.
 Focusing on this specific type of school violence will hopefully lead to greater knowledge about the perpetrators.